 - Remember to avoid sunlight until your skin heals.
 That means covering up so that you don’t even catch light coming in through the windows.

 - A cold shower or bath can help cool down your skin.
-You
+You can also try sponging down your skin with a washcloth soaked in cold water.14

 - Aloe vera has anti-inflammatory properties that can ease reddening due to sun exposure.
 It also contains anthraquinones and polysaccharides which can help your skin heal.
 You can crack open an aloe vera leaf and apply the gel inside on sunburned skin.
 Or use an aloe vera ointment to soothe it.15 16